pecheylauren02/mp5_posh_portables/README.md

 - The form then has an 'add product' button using the site admin blue styling, or a cancel button in secondary grey.
 [See Whole Site Features](#whole-site).

 - Once submitted users are directed to the product details page for that product so they can see their newly added product immediately appearing on the site.
-The only exception for this is if the product has been set to discontinued, in which case they are sent to the products page and an info message appears.
-However in the form there is text to explain that discontinued are accessible in the admin panel.

 **Value to User**